machine-learning-apps/actions-ml-cicd/docs/docs/reports/cool_stuff.md

 parent: Reports
 keywords: fastai
 summary: Some more stuff
-title: This is some stuff
+title: This is some different stuff
 nb_path: notebooks/cool_stuff.ipynb